augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/green.md

 # Green Tensors

-GreenTensors is aimed to compute the renormalized electric and magnetic green tensors.
-To learn more about the renormalization and the expressions that are used, see the theory part.
+GreenTensors is a module aimed to compute the renormalized electric and magnetic Green's tensors.
+To learn more about the renormalization and the expressions that are used, please see the theory part.

 ## Functions Documentation